15 Fun Games to Play Over Skype

 Have you ever wanted to do something besides talk to your long distance grandchildren on Skype, Facetime or other video chat apps?
+Technology has allowed us to be more involved than ever with those long distance grandchildren!
 We have some suggestions for things you can do besides just talking.
 Here are 15 fun games to play over Skype or other video chat. . .well they’re not all exactly games, but activities that are fun!
 Doing activities with those little people who live so far away can help you build those bonds across the miles.

 Of course, you may need to adjust or adapt to the age and attention span of your grandchild, but you can do any of these activities with almost any age of grandchild.
 Here are our top favorites to do with our long distance grandchildren.
 Some of the things on this list were suggested by our grandchildren.

 Fun Games to Play Over Skype (or any video chat)

 1. Show N Tell